top of page

 Quiet!

-Parents are always already asleep,
+Parents are certainly asleep,

 While we are out back lighting fires